 Opened in 1951, Balla-Hús is one of the few remaining standalone butcher shops in downtown Budapest.
-Its business model has evolved over the decades: instead of selling meat, today they mainly serve low-priced breakfast and lunch dishes to the shrinking number of local residents (Airbnb, I'm looking at you).
+Balla's business model has evolved over the decades: instead of meat, today they mainly specialize in low-priced breakfast and lunch dishes to the shrinking number of local residents (Airbnb, I'm looking at you).

-Balla Hús is one of the handful of places in Budapest's tourist-heavy downtown that serves a low-priced breakfast and lunch.
-As a result, locals flock to here, including both construction workers and office bureaucrats from the mayor's office located around the corner from here.
+Balla Hús is one of the handful of places in Budapest's tourist-heavy downtown that serve a low-priced breakfast and lunch.
+As a result, locals flock to here, including both construction workers and office bureaucrats from the mayor's office located around the corner.
 Warning: Balla-Hús is closed on weekends!